fredgdaley2/Sortiously/README.md

 #### Sortiously - Sort a delimited or fixed width files by a defined key with data filter options and report progress.

 *Additionally can merge purge files.
-Documentation in **ReadMeMurgePurge.txt***
+Documentation in **ReadMeMergePurge.txt***

 ##### *Dependencies:* System.Data.SQLite.Core

-Sort more than one file at a time using background workers or multiple threads.
+* Sort more than one file at a time using multiple threads.
+* The original file is not overwritten or changed.
+* Very CPU and memory friendly.

-Progress Reporting: Use this knowing that it will slow down the process due to writing to console or other output source.
+**Progress Reporting:** Use this knowing that it will slow down the process due to writing to console or other output source.
 So if you want pure speed don't report the progress.

 #### The progress report object: